sohamvsonar/scientific-mcps-docker/README.md

 # scientific-mcps-Podman/docker

-# 🔪 Scientific MCPs + Gemini CLI /PodmanDocker Environment
+# 🔪 Scientific MCPs + Gemini CLI for Podman/Docker Environment

 This repository contains a pre-configured Docker/Podman environment to run the [scientific-mcps](https://github.com/iowarp/scientific-mcps) project using the **Gemini CLI** and `uv`.